MTNakata/rpy2_wrapper/README.md

 `multicomp`: https://cran.r-project.org/web/packages/multcomp/index.html
 `NSM3`: https://cran.r-project.org/web/packages/NSM3/index.html

-To understand how to use each function, see the contents of `examples.ipynb` on Jupyter notebook.
-There is also a method to save the output result as a text file without displaying it on the screen (see the contents of `save_test.ipynb`).
+# 3. Examples

+You can find some examples to use the functions in the [examples.ipynb](https://github.com/MTNakata/rpy2_wrapper/blob/master/examples.ipynb).

+To save the results, only the setting of `save_file` is needed ([save_test.ipynb](https://github.com/MTNakata/rpy2_wrapper/blob/master/save_test.ipynb)).

-# 3. Building the development environment
+# 4. Building the development environment

 ### Our Development Environment